dayman-3/theleague-coding-challenge/README.md

 - onDelete
 - onHash

-You'll also have to fix the return render so that multiple blocks can display on the screen.
-Currently it is only one.
-Note that the hashes are linked (hence *block chain*), so the hash of block 1 should be the previous hash of block 2, and the hash of block 2 should be the previous of block 3 and so on.
-You'll most likely need to add more functions to fix the render.
+The render method of this component currently only renders one block.
+This needs to be updatted to allow for dynamic rendering of a list of blocks.
+Note that the hashes are linked (hence *block chain*), so the hash of block 2 includes the previous hash of block 1, the hash of block 3 includes the hash of block 2 and so on.
+You'll most likely need to add more functions to fix the render method.
 Figure out a way you can go about this.

 Tests for the Block Chain are provided, and given that you've done everything correctly, they should pass.
+To run the tests only for this component, run `npm run tests BlockChain`.

 ---
 ### Step 2 - Block and Block Chain Style Fixes